10 Transposing Instruments

 When tuning to concert B-flat, the clarinet in B-flat must play a C, the alto saxophone in E-flat must play a G, the tenor saxophone in B-flat must play a C, the trumpet in B-flat must play a C, and the horn in F must play an F.

-The chart in Example 10.4.2 shows us that for an alto saxophone to tune to B-flat, they must play a G (since their concert pitch sounds a major six lower).
-For the tenor saxophone, although their concert pitch sounds a major ninth lower, when tuning to a generic B-flat, they simply need to play a C, which is a major second higher than B-flat.
+The chart in Example 10.4.9 shows us that for an alto saxophone to tune to B-flat, it must play a G (since their concert pitch sounds a major six lower).
+For the tenor saxophone, although their concert pitch sounds a major ninth lower, when tuning to a generic B-flat, it simply needs to play a C, which is a major second higher than B-flat.

 Writing for Transposing Instruments